Inventory

 Unplanned Inventory

-Stock that is not anticipated, often resulting from overproduction or canceled orders, and can lead to excess inventory.
+Stock that is not anticipated often results from overproduction or canceled orders, and can lead to excess inventory.
+Read more

 Unsellable Inventory